MESDA Summer Institute

 Costs and Housing

-For further information contact Sally Gant, Director of Education & Special Programs (SGant@oldsalem.org or call 336-721-7361).
+For further information contact April Strader Bullin, Director of MESDA Education and Special Programs (email@example.com or call 336-721-7374).

 About the MESDA Summer Institute

-Since the 1970s, the MESDA Summer Institute has provided graduate students, museum professionals, and independent scholars with an in-depth education in the decorative arts and material culture of the early American South.
-The focus of the MESDA Summer Institute rotates between the three regions of the MESDA South: the Backcountry (2014), the Lowcountry (next in 2015), and the Chesapeake (next in 2016).
+Since the 1970s, the MESDA Summer Institute has provided graduate students, museum professionals, and independent scholars with an in-depth, practice-based education in the decorative arts and material culture of the early American South.
+The focus of the MESDA Summer Institute rotates between the three regions of the MESDA South: the Chesapeake (in 2016), the Backcountry (next in 2017), and the Lowcountry (next in 2018).